inveniosoftware/invenio/docs/documentation/main-concepts/repository-structure.rst

 Repository structure
 ====================

-CHANGE ME PLEASE
+This section describes the file structure of a standard invenio project.

-Now that you have generated the skeleton of your repository via cookiecutter, bootstrapped your instance, run it and created a record, let's have a deep dive at the various files and folders that were generated and what they do.
+The cookiecutter generates this skeleton for you.

-The generated skeleton is our default recommendation, however you are completely free to adapt it as your see fit.
+Note that the following file structure is our default recommandation, however you are completely free to adapt it as your see fit.

 Management scripts
 ------------------